External Layer2 Connections (Stitching)

 After your stitched VLAN network is created, you will be able to query for the network to get the specific VLAN

 that is used by your network.
-Openstack refers to the VLAN as the segmentation_id
+Openstack refers to the VLAN as the segmentation_id.
+The following command

 will display the VLAN.